 Home

 I'm a PhD student at the Sensorimotor Neuroscience and Biorobotics Lab in Erasmuc MC (Rotterdam).
-My work focuses on human movement through the lens of robotics, biomechanics, and neuroscience.
+My work focuses on human movement and learning through the lens of robotics, biomechanics, and neuroscience.
 Before doing my PhD I studied Mechanical Engineering at TU Delft, where we designed a wheelchair that could be pushed from the side.

 News